Hyphen/hx/README.md

 ```bash
 hyphen init <app name>
 ```
-This command creates a new project and initializes the manifest file.
+This command creates a new app and initializes the manifest file.

 ## Update Command